jpabadir/pace-c/functional-requirements-v1.md

 FR2.
 The form will be split into subsections, using a “next” button to navigate to the next section.

 FR3.
 Both mentors and mentees will use a ranking system to indicate either their skills or areas seeking mentorship.
-This, as well as time-zone selection will be used to weigh matching mentees to mentors.
+This, as well as time-zone selection and availability will be used to weigh matching mentees to mentors.

 FR4.
 The form should restrict the age of Mentors (anyone under 17 should not be able to become a mentor).